tgstoecker/A2TEA.Workflow/README.md

 # To do:
+- expansion analysis in R; currently only expansion in ONE species compared to ONE OR MANY is implemented
 - option for installation of all software and dependencies during runtime  - moved up in priorities because has become important to use multiple yaml files
 - related to prior point: stringr doesn't install in my environment
-- checkpoints a new feature that is also going to be without alternative starting with snakemake v6 is the solution for using all the generated fasta records in a parallel manner in the subsequent steps; roughly works but still some late game error messages
+- checkpoints a new feature that is also going to be without alternative starting with snakemake v6 is the solution for using all the generated fasta records in a parallel manner in the subsequent steps; works now ;D
 - once that runs I saw that the new version of snakemake doesn't like the way I implemented the linking of the isoform filtering (currently commented out)..

 - muscle install and use instead of maaft; also mamba install -c anaconda gmp (The GNU multiprecision library)